armory3d/armorcore/Tools/tsc/README.md

 # tsc_kmake

-TypeScript and AssemblyScript compilers made to run with kmake.
+TypeScript compiler made to run with kmake.